eyedeekay/awesome-network-manager/README.md

 To-Do:
 ------
    * **This is about to undergo a number of major, obvious revisions to make it easier to use and more versatile.
 Pardon the dust.**
+     - The old version is the old file, at the old location network/pech.lua
+     - Updates will be made in network/netmgr.lua
    * Show all interfaces as menu items(Done)
    * Show wifi interfaces as submenu items(Done)
    * Optionally notify the user of new networks periodically(Done)